Proof that Precious Metals Are the Best Hedges

 Gold, for instance, is a unique hedge because its correlation is known to adapt easily to market changes.
 In a good market, the correlation is higher, but in a downturn, the correlation is lower — making it favorable for investors in both environments.

-In other words, when financial markets generally are doing well, gold tends to rise.
+In other words, when the economy is generally are doing well, gold tends to rise.
 Gold’s price is more correlated with other, “risk-on” asset classes and can easily post good performances.
-This was on full display earlier this year, when stocks and gold climbed together right up until the stock market plunge in the first quarter.
+This was on full display earlier this year.

 Now, this is counterintuitive if we think of gold exclusively as a safe haven investment.
 But it’s not.
 Gold is also historically one of the most desirable symbols of luxury and wealth.
 Gold jewelry will always find a buyer.
 It’s like Wharton finance and economics professor Urban Jermann described in his new model of gold pricing.
 Essentially, Jermann describes a model in which, “As interest rates rise, gold prices respond less to them because gold becomes less of an investment asset and more of a consumption good.”
 (I previously discussed his theory here.)

-On the other hand, when financial markets do slump (as they tend to during times of quantitative tightening), gold and other precious metals mostly abandon their correlations with “risk-on” assets and act as a hedge.
+On the other hand, when the economy does slump (often during times of quantitative tightening), gold and other precious metals mostly abandon their correlations with “risk-on” assets and act as a hedge.

 Consider it this way: when the economy is booming, what soars in price?
 Luxury items.
 Gold, platinum and palladium are all rare, expensive and conspicuous ways of displaying wealth.